isav-workshop/isav-workshop.github.io/2025/README.md

 ---
-title: "ISAV 2025: In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization"
+title: "ISAV 2025: In Situ AI, Analysis and Visualization"
 description: >
   Information for the SC'25 conference ISAV workshop
 year: 2025